Armenia violates ceasefire along state border with Azerbaijan

 Trend:

-Units of Armenian armed forces fired at the positions of the units of the Azerbaijan Army located at the Armenia-Azerbaijan state border using mortars and small arms, the Azerbaijani Defense Ministry told Trend on Nov.
-6.
+Armenian armed forces units fired at the positions of the units of the Azerbaijan Army located at the Armenia-Azerbaijan state border using mortars and small arms, Trend reports citing Azerbaijani Ministry of Defense.

-Starting from the night of November 5 to November 6 until 05:00 (GMT+4) in the morning, the positions of Azerbaijani military units located in Tovuz, Gadabay, and Dashkesan regions of Azerbaijan were intermittently fired by Armenian Armed Forces from the direction of Berd, Chambarak, and Vardenis regions of Armenia.
+Starting from the night on November 8 to 00:50 (GMT+4) on November 9, the positions of Azerbaijani military units located in Tovuz, Gadabay regions of Azerbaijan were intermittently fired by the Armenian troops from the direction of Berd and Chambarak regions of Armenia.

 Armenian Armed Forces launched a large-scale military attack on positions of Azerbaijani army on the front line, using large-caliber weapons, mortars and artillery on Sept.
 27. Azerbaijan responded with a counter-offensive along the entire front.
 Currently, Azerbaijan continues the liberation of its territories from Armenian troops.